TechMap-io/dev.scraper.techmap.io/README.md

 ### Please Note:
 * No other classes than your Scraper class should be changed or added - if you find a Bug please comment and send an Email or Pull Request.
 * Some classes and method might not seem to do much - this is due to the reduction from the main system - many methods are gutted.

+### Problem handling
+> TIP: If scraping with **JSoup** is not possible - due to blocking, use of tokens, or heavy use of Javascript (e.g., that loads Jobs as JSON) you can use a **Selenium** variant via Geb (see gebish.org).
+An example can be found in the `TotaljobJobsScraper.groovy` class.

 ## Executing the System
 To execute the system you can run it from the shell/cli, an IDE such as IntelliJ IDEA or via a Docker container.
 The system takes three arguments: